hawkticehurst/plain-chat/README.md

 - **Reactive State Management**: Signal-based reactivity similar to modern frameworks
 - **Declarative Templates**: HTML-like template syntax with type safety

-See the [`GUIDELINES.md`](./GUIDELINES.md) for a very detailed description of the architectural principles and patterns.
+See the [`GUIDELINES.md`](./GUIDELINES.md) file for a very detailed description of the architectural principles and patterns.

 ## Setup